dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 ![DLS-HomePage-001]({{site.assets}}imgs/dls-homepage.png)

 If you see the above page, DLS is installed correctly and is ready to process requests.
-However, the requests can not reach it because it only listens on a local IP / Port.
-Therefore, the next step is to configure the network environment - reverse proxy - for it with the help of `nginx` .
-See [Configure Reverse Proxy Using Nginx]({{site.selfhosted}}configurereverseproxyusingnginx.html) on how to redirect requests for `https://www.yoursite.com/dls/\*` to `https://127.0.0.1:48080/\*`.
+In order to better integrate with your original service, and make the service more secure on the Internet.
+The next step is to configure the network environment - reverse proxy - for it with the help of `nginx`.
+See [Configure Reverse Proxy Using Nginx]({{site.selfhosted}}configurereverseproxyusingnginx.html) on how to redirect requests for `https://www.yoursite.com/dls/` to `https://127.0.0.1:48080/`.

+> NOTE proxy and https are optional, except those products who need https to run normally (like Dynamsoft BarcodeReader Javascript Edition).
+>
+> If you not config them please use `http://ip:port/` in the following steps.

 > NOTE for Docker Users
 >